 Deep Creek Lock, Braendon and Kathy/Papillon

-Just after the lock is a bridge that has to be opened, but you need to wait for the lock master to finish locking everyone through, then get in his car and drive down to the bridge so he can open that!
+Just after the lock is a bridge that has to be opened, but you need to wait for the lock master to finish locking everyone through.
+Once he’s done, he gets in his car and drives down a narrow road along the canal to the bridge, so he can open that!

-The Swamp is narrow, the trees actually grow in the water, and we did bump a few things…4 times, actually!
+The Swamp is narrow, with the trees actually growing in the water, and we did bump a few things…4 times, actually!
 Fortunately, we bumped without any consequences.
 It’s literally single file travel, but the scenery is beautiful.

 We got to the Great Dismal Swamp Visitor’s Center at 12:30 pm.
 There is a short bulk head for tie-up, and as the day goes on, more boats come in and raft up to those already tied up.

 There is a small foot bridge from the The Dismal Swamp Visitor’s Center to the park, with well maintained walking trails.
 We went over to check it out, and enjoyed a quiet stroll through the woods.
 We even saw a huge buck!
 Despite our best efforts, he moved too fast to grab a picture of him.